asciamanna/asciamanna.github.io/_drafts/should-private-methods-be-tested.md

 category: development-practices
 tags: [unit-testing, code-quality]
 ---
 Developers new to unit testing often end up with large, brittle, and confusing tests.
 These kinds of tests typically expose underlying issues with the code under test that developers new to testing may not pick up on.
-In cases where the developers don't necessarily have a solid foundation in writing decoupled, high quality code or they are trying to get an existing codebase under test it is easy for this to happen.
+If developers don't necessarily have a solid foundation in writing decoupled, high quality code or they are trying to get an existing codebase under test it is easy for this to happen.
 These kinds of tests slow teams down instead of making them faster.
-Some developers may even come away feeling tricked since there was this promise of unit testing making them faster and more efficient.
 Sadly, but not surprisingly, some developers choose to abandon unit testing altogether deciding it is not a tool for them.
 It is important to realize, like most issues in software development, that the problem isn't with the tool or practice but with its execution.
-As long as developers peservere and improve at writing unit tests it becomes an incredible tool for developing high quality, maintainable code.
+As long as developers persevere and improve at writing unit tests it becomes an incredible tool for developing high quality, maintainable code.
 <!--more-->

 In fact it is one of three skills required to build high quality, changeable code according to Sandi Metz:

 * Understanding Object-Oriented Design
 * Refactoring
 * Writing high-value, efficient tests

-She calls it the three-legged stool upon which changeable code rests.
+She calls this the three-legged stool upon which changeable code rests.

 > The solution to the problem of costly tests, however, is not to stop testing but instead to get better at it.
 Getting good value from tests requires clarity of intention and knowing what, when, and how to test.
 >&mdash; _Sandi Metz, Practical Object Oriented Design in Ruby, page 192_